 Quick Answer

-Common stock is ownership: one vote per share, variable dividends that are never guaranteed, and last in line at liquidation for the highest risk.
-Preferred stock is a hybrid: a fixed dividend rate, priority over common, usually no vote, and it is equity, not debt, despite behaving like a bond.
+Common stock is ownership: typically one vote per share, variable dividends that are never guaranteed, and last in line at liquidation for the highest risk.
+Preferred stock is a hybrid: a fixed dividend rate (declared, not guaranteed), priority over common if declared, usually no vote, and it is equity, not debt, despite behaving like a bond.

-The whole unit on one sheet: common stock ownership and risk, foreign access through depositary receipts, and everything the exam loves about preferred stock's hybrid nature and conversion math.
+The whole unit on one sheet: common stock ownership and risk, foreign access through depositary receipts, and preferred stock's hybrid nature and conversion math.

 - Common dividends are never guaranteed and are variable; the board decides, and common is always paid after preferred.